The KU Jazz Program

-The KU School of Music now offers a Bachelor of Arts degree with a Jazz Studies concentration.
-Students in the degree program perform in the KU Jazz Ensembles and Jazz Combos, study privately with KU studio faculty and jazz lecturers, and take courses in jazz studies along with other music courses and liberal arts classes.
-Some scholarships are available; contact Dan Gailey, (785) 864-4389 or email@example.com for audition information.
+The KU School of Music offers two options for a degree in jazz, the Bachelor of Arts and the Bachelor of Music.
+Students in these degree programs perform in the KU Jazz Ensembles and Jazz Combos, study privately with KU studio faculty and jazz lecturers, and take courses in jazz studies along with other music courses and liberal arts classes.
+Some scholarships are available; contact Dan Gailey, 785-864-4389 or firstname.lastname@example.org for audition information.

 Dan holds a Bachelor of Music degree from Pacific Lutheran University and a Master of Music degree in Theory/Composition from the University of Northern Colorado.
 His compositions can be heard on numerous professional and college big band albums and are published exclusively through UNC Jazz Press.
 What Did You Dream?, his debut CD with the Dan Gailey Jazz Orchestra, was released in July 2010 on Origin/OA2 Records and features all original compositions.